Documentation

 Agent Mode — Powered by Claude Agent SDK

 Agent Mode is one of PorkiCoder's most powerful features — built on the official @anthropic-ai/claude-agent-sdk.
 It gives Claude autonomous access to your project filesystem, shell, and the web, while keeping you in control of every file write through human-in-the-loop diff review.
-Agent Mode also runs on Gemini and Kimi, not just Claude.
+Agent Mode also runs on Gemini, Kimi, and GLM-5.2, including Kimi K2.7 Code, not just Claude.

-New in v1.14.0: Agent sessions now persist across restarts; Gemini and Kimi agents accept image attachments; you can set an optional per-run spend ceiling; Claude agents gain task tracking and can ask you a clarifying question mid-run; long-running commands stream their output live, and parallel tool calls group under one collapsible card.
+New in v1.14.0: Agent sessions now persist across restarts; Gemini and Kimi agents accept image attachments; you can set an optional per-run spend ceiling (as of v2.7.0, set it under Settings → Agent spend ceiling); Claude agents gain task tracking and can ask you a clarifying question mid-run; long-running commands stream their output live, and parallel tool calls group under one collapsible card.

 How It Works